-Making a Complaint; Enforcement: Students are encouraged to report claims or incidents of sexual harassment, teen dating violence or any other prohibited conduct to the nondiscrimination coordinator, building principal, assistant building principal, dean of students, or a complaint manager.
+Making a Complaint; Enforcement: Students are encouraged to promptly report claims or incidences of bullying, intimidation, harassment, sexual harassment, or any other prohibited conduct to the Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager, or any employee with whom the student is comfortable speaking.
+A student may choose to report to an employee of the student's same gender.
 Complaints will be kept confidential to the extent possible given the need to investigate.
 Students who make good faith complaints will not be disciplined.